databricks-migrations/hadoop-profiler/README.md

 #### 1. Does the  profiler extract any sensitive data ?

-No.  The profiler has zero access to the customer data nor code.
+No.  The profiler has zero access to the customer data or code.
 The profiler runs  REST API (curl) commands against YARN RM, Ambari or Cloudera Manager and collects: